Paperchain/docs/protocol-paper/README.md

 # 1. Introduction

 Traditionally, high-yield assets accrue value over a long period of time for investors, generally meaning that the asset-holders are unable to quickly capitalize on the value of their position.
-These traditional assets also have the challenge of illiquidity — they cannot be easily traded, which creates a "capital freeze" for holders.
+These traditional assets also have the challenge of illiquidity — they cannot be easily traded, locking up asset owners' capital.

-This challenge is doubly extended to non-fungible assets that have never historically had investment markets available to them due to the asset nature.
-Some examples of high-yield accrual based non-fungible assets can be invoices, licenses, copyrights, patents and loans.
+This challenge is doubly extended to non-fungible assets that historically have never had access to efficient markets due to challenges arising from their non-fungible nature.
+The DALP overcomes these challenges by facilitating the creation of orderly, decentralized and efficient markets for non-fungible assets.
+High-yield non-fungible assets to be traded on these new markets include licenses, copyrights, patents, accounts receivable and other financial instruments.

 # 2. Proof of Consumption